 EXTENSIVE EXPERIENCE IN DWI TRIALS

-As a former prosecutor in Tarrant and Dallas County, our DWI attorneys know how the State of Texas will attempt to prosecute you on your intoxication assault case.
-This knowledge will allow our firm to build the best defense in fighting your DWI intoxication assault charge.
+As a former prosecutors, our DWI attorneys know how the State of Texas will attempt to prosecute you on your intoxication assault case.
+This knowledge will allow our firm to build a strategic and tailored defense in fighting your DWI intoxication assault charge.

 SUPERIOR KNOWLEDGE IN DWI EVIDENCE